 Berry College’s teacher education program is nationally accredited and has been cited as a model of excellence.
 If you want to graduate from a program that has one simple goal – to produce 100 of the best-prepared new teachers each year – Berry is the place for you.

-• Berry College maintains three on-campus laboratory schools: the Child Development Center, ages 3-5; Berry College Elementary, grades K-5; and Middle School, grades 6-8.
-All classrooms allow unique opportunities for observation, participation and
+- Berry College maintains three on-campus laboratory schools: the Child Development Center, ages 3-5; Berry College Elementary, grades K-5; and Middle School, grades 6-8.
+All classrooms allow unique opportunities for observation, participation and student work.

 Principals and personnel directors place great confidence in Berry’s program.
 In both good and bad job markets, nearly all of our graduates are employed by school systems before the next school year.
 In addition, many of our graduates begin master’s degree programs within one to two years while continuing to teach.